 Note: If you are saving the grid file in the DEM grid format, clear the Add grid as layer check box and add the map or layer with a Home | New Map or Home | Add to Map | Layer command.

-In the Grid Math dialog, click the Add Grids button.
+- In the Grid Math dialog, click the Add Grids button.
 Select any number of grid files and click Open.
-All grids must contain the same number of grid rows and columns, and the same X and Y ranges.